Brown & Michaels

 Patent Cooperation Treaty (PCT) - international treaty allowing a national or resident of a member country to file a single application in his own country, which can be filed in any member country later - see our page on the PCT

 Patent Marking Statute - 35 U.S.C. § 287(a) - this part of the Patent Law says that if a patentee is selling a product covered by the patent and does not mark the patent number on the product (or packaging, if the nature of the product precludes marking the product itself), the patentee may not recover damages from infringement which occurred before the infringer was put on notice of the existence of the patent.
 In other words, if you do mark your product with your patent number, any infringer is assumed to know about the patent and needs to take steps not to infringe.
 If you don't mark the product, then you have to tell the infringer about the patent before you can get damages.
-The 2011 America Invents Act added a provision to the Patent Marking Statute which allows "virtual marking" - marking a product with an Internet URL address which points to a page listing the applicable patents, instead of marking the patent numbers themselves on the product.
-This will allow companies to keep the patent marking up to date, adding new patents and dropping old ones as they expire.
+The 2011 America Invents Act added a provision to the Patent Marking Statute which allows "virtual marking" - marking a product with the word "Patent" or "Pat." and an Internet URL address which points to a page listing the applicable patents, instead of marking the patent numbers themselves on the product.
+This will allow (and, in fact, requires) companies to keep the patent marking up to date, adding new patents and dropping old ones as they expire.
+The page needs to be accessible to the public without charge, and has to associate the company's products with the patents which apply to them.

 Patent Pending - a product may be marked "patent pending" if at least one patent application covering the product is on file, and is not abandoned.
 A provisional application will support a "patent pending" marking.
 Under section 292 of the Patent Law - 35 USC 292 - it is illegal to mark something "patented" or "patent pending", if it isn't.